 Fred Harvey was a forward-thinking businessman and a bit ahead of his time.
 He and his friend, Tom Gable, stopped at a restaurant in Raton, New Mexico, and found it to be a chaotic mess.
 According to Katrina Parks, director of The Harvey Girls: Opportunity Bound, Tom came up with the idea that adding women to the staff might “bring down the testosterone” level.
 Women were “reliable and effective employees.”
 He opened his first restaurant along the rail line in Leavenworth, Kansas.
 He was able to contract with the Atchison, Topeka, and Santa Fe line, which spanned from New York to New Mexico.

 Hundreds of thousands of women left behind their homes and poverty between the 1880s and 1960s to work for the Harvey House restaurants that Fred Harvey established.
-These courageous women answered newspaper ads placed by Fred Harvey, asking for women who were single, white (consider the time in which the restaurant chain was established), and between the ages of 18 and 30.
+These courageous women answered newspaper ads placed by Fred Harvey, asking for women who were single and between the ages of 18 and 30.
 They had to be of good moral character, well-mannered, attractive, and intelligent with at least an 8th-grade education.

 Those Pioneering Harvey Girls

 These women were true pioneers in the sense that they worked outside of the home at a time when few women did so.
 They traveled west into the unknown, searching for a better life.
 Thanks to Fred Harvey, they were able to have a career and stand on their own, if that is what they wanted to do.
 Many started families and a new tradition: often, daughters would follow their mothers into becoming one of the Harvey Girls.